ESPN Vice President, Production

-Patricia Lowry oversees ESPN, SEC Network and Longhorn Network’s coverage of women’s college basketball and volleyball, including the NCAA Championships in both sports.
-She also oversees men’s college basketball on SEC Network and Longhorn Network.
+Patricia Lowry oversees the production of women’s college basketball across ESPN networks, including the NCAA tournament, and oversees men’s basketball for SEC Network and Longhorn Network.

-Since 2011, she has overseen the production of nearly 1000 live UT athletics events in 12 different sports as a Coordinating Producer II for Longhorn Network.
+Since 2011, Lowry has overseen the production of more than 1500 live UT Athletics events in 12 different sports as a Coordinating Producer II for the Longhorn Network.

 In addition to these responsibilities, Lowry has contributed to the College Football Playoff Megacast as a director and worked on X Games Aspen and X Games Austin.